USS Enterprise fire: Background

-Enterprise departed Alameda, California, on January 6, 1969, for its fourth deployment to Vietnam and its eighth deployment overall.
-On January 14, the ship was off the coast of Hawaii conducting a final battle drill and Operational Readiness Inspection (ORI) before steaming for Vietnam.
+On January 14, 1969 Enterprise was off the coast of Hawaii conducting a final battle drill and Operational Readiness Inspection (ORI) before steaming for Vietnam.
 Additional personnel were aboard Enterprise to observe the ORI.

 Fire

 About 8:18 a.m., Enterprise was turning to port to conduct flight operations.
 On the stern sat a McDonnell Douglas F-4 Phantom II armed with Zuni rockets.
-The exhaust from an MD-3A "Huffer", a tractor-mounted unit used to start aircraft, heated one of the Zunis until it exploded, detonating its 15 lb warhead of Composition B explosive.
-The explosion perforated the aircraft's fuel cells and ignited the leaking JP-5 jet fuel.
-About one minute later, three more Zuni rockets exploded; these blasts blew holes into the flight deck, allowing the burning jet fuel to pour into the level below.
+The exhaust from an MD-3A "Huffer", a tractor-mounted unit used to start aircraft, heated one of the Zunis until its 15 lb warhead of Composition B explosive exploded, perforating the aircraft's fuel tanks and igniting the JP-5 jet fuel.
+About one minute later, three more Zuni rockets exploded, blowing holes into the flight deck which allowed the burning jet fuel to pour into the level below.
 Captain Kent Lee, commanding officer of Enterprise, directed the port turn to continue after the first explosion, steering the ship into the wind to blow smoke away from the ship.